Tellico Dam: Litigation to protect the snail darter

-Seeking to protect the snail darter, UT law student Hiram "Hank" Hill, in collaboration with David Etnier, filed the case Tennessee Valley Authority v.
+Seeking to protect the snail darter, UTK law student Hiram "Hank" Hill, in collaboration with David Etnier, filed the case Tennessee Valley Authority v.
 Hill, 437 U.S. 153 in federal court, citing that the TVA was in violation of the ESA.
-District Court Judge Robert Taylor declined an injunction against closure of construction of Tellico Dam on May 25, 1976.
+District Court Judge Robert Taylor declined an injunction to order the cessation of construction work on Tellico Dam on May 25, 1976.

-On January 31, 1977, construction on Tellico Dam was ordered to stop, following a permanent higher injunction from the United States Court of Appeals for the Sixth Circuit in its review of Tennessee Valley Authority v.
-Hill.
-The TVA petitioned to the U.S. Fish and Wildlife Service to remove the snail darter as an endangered species on February 28.
+However, on January 31, 1977, the District Court's decision was reversed and construction on the dam was ordered to stop, following an injunction from the United States Court of Appeals for the Sixth Circuit.
+The TVA then petitioned the U.S. Fish and Wildlife Service to remove the snail darter as an endangered species on February 28.
 The FWS denied this request in December.
-On behalf of the TVA, the United States Department of Justice filed an appeal to the decision by the 6th Circuit regarding Tennessee Valley Authority v.
+On behalf of the TVA, the United States Department of Justice filed an appeal against the decision of the 6th Circuit regarding Tennessee Valley Authority v.
 Hill on January 25, 1978, to the Supreme Court of the United States.
-In Hill, the Supreme Court affirmed, by a 6-3 vote, an injunction issued by the 6th Circuit Appeals Court to stop construction of the dam.
+In Hill, the Supreme Court affirmed, by a 6–3 vote, the injunction issued by the 6th Circuit Appeals Court to stop construction of the dam.
 Citing explicit wording of the Endangered Species Act (ESA) to ensure that habitat for listed species is not disrupted, the Court said "it is clear that the TVA's proposed operation of the dam will have precisely the opposite effect, namely the eradication of an endangered species."

 Aftermath of Supreme Court decision

 In the ensuing controversy over the snail darter, the Endangered Species Committee (also known as the "God Squad") was convened to issue a waiver of ESA protection of the snail darter.
 In a unanimous decision, the Committee refused to exempt the Tellico Dam project.
 Charles Schultze, the chairman of the President's Council of Economic Advisers, later cited economic assessments concluding that, despite the Tellico Dam being 95% complete, "if one takes just the cost of finishing it against the benefits and does it properly, it doesn't pay, which says something about the original design."
-Following publication of a story by The New York Times (NYT) regarding the death of nearly 100 snail darters during a October 1977 translocation operation, the TVA Director of Information John Van went on damage control in a subsequent NYT editorial, directing the blame towards the lack of adequate netting by the United States Fish and Wildlife Service.
+Following publication of a story by The New York Times (NYT) regarding the death of nearly 100 snail darters during an October 1977 translocation operation, the TVA Director of Information John Van went on damage control in a subsequent NYT editorial, directing the blame towards the lack of adequate netting by the FWS.